 - September 24, 2015 CEQA Scoping Meeting Presentation

 The San Diego Water Board accepted written comments through October 23, 2015 on the CEQA Environmental Checklist and any environmental impacts that should be considered.
 The following memo addresses comments submitted regarding the potential for downstream impacts to beneficial uses:

 The investigative order for the mouth of Chollas Creek (referenced in the memo) was adopted on October 26, 2015.
-To follow progress on this investigative order, please visit the Geotracker website at http://geotracker.waterboards.ca.gov (GeoTracker Site ID T10000006999).
+To review monitoring and assessment results of this investigative order, please visit the Geotracker website at http://geotracker.waterboards.ca.gov (GeoTracker Site ID T10000006999).